elenaalakomi/20230529-docs-as-code-training/README.md

-# 20230529-docs-as-code-training
+# 20230529Jyvaskyla
- Test repo for docs-as-code training
+ Content for Day One of Jyvaskyla couse